drts01/notes/stackedit/Coding/misc.md

 notes:
 - Python 3.7 build has lots of tests.
-- Python 3.7 build fails w/ `1--with-lto` because no compatible `llvm-ar` (version from brew is different then on
+- Python 3.7 build fails on Mac w/ `1--with-lto` because no compatible `llvm-ar` (version from brew is different then one from xcode)
 - If size is important, use -O2

 ```bash